7 Tex. Admin. Code § 84.708

 (C) repossession, sequestration, disposition, or legal fees relating to repossession, sequestration, or disposition.

 (6) Insurance loss records.
-Each licensee who negotiates or transacts the filing of insurance claims must maintain a register or be able to generate a report, paper or electronic, reflecting information to the extent received by the licensee on credit life, credit accident and health, credit property, credit involuntary unemployment, and single-interest insurance claims whether paid or denied by the insurance carrier.
+Each licensee who negotiates or transacts the filing of insurance claims must maintain a register or be able to generate a report, electronic or paper, reflecting information to the extent received by the licensee on credit life, credit accident and health, credit property, credit involuntary unemployment, and single-interest insurance claims whether paid or denied by the insurance carrier.
 If the reason for the denial of a credit life insurance or credit accident and health insurance claim is based upon the medical records of the retail buyer, supplemental records supporting the denial of the claim must be made available upon request.

 (7) Debt cancellation agreement for total loss or theft loss records.
 Each licensee who cancels entire balances or who cancels only partial balances under debt cancellation agreements must maintain a register or be able to generate a report, paper or electronic, that reflects agreements that were either satisfied or denied.
 This register or report must show the name of the retail buyer, the account number, an indication of whether the agreement was satisfied or denied (e.g., "paid," "denied"), and the date of satisfaction or denial.